compasjs/compas/docs/features/code-gen-validators.md

 `const T = new TypeCreator("todo")`.
 We pass in `"todo"` as an argument to the `TypeCreator` to name our collection of types.
-Each item or type in the code generators has a 'group', in this case `"todo"` and a name, which we will come to shortly.
+Each item or type in the code generators has a 'group', in this case `"todo"` and a name, which we will come by shortly.
+The default 'group' name, if not specified, is `"app"`.
 We also use `T` as the variable name as a short abbreviation, and would be recommended to keep as a convention in your projects.

 Know that we have a `TypeCreator` we can create some types.